VillagerUnknown/VillagerCoin/README.md

 **Edible Coins**

-Edible coins, optionally found in common structures and dropped by common mobs, trick players into thinking they've struck rich when they've really just found a bit of chocolate.
+Edible coins, optionally found in structures and dropped by mobs, trick players into thinking they've struck rich when they've really just found a bit of chocolate.
 They're only available in Gold, Emerald, and Netherite.
 They cannot be crafted and have the same food values as cookies.

 **Loot Tables**